nsidc/snow-today-webapp-server/doc/interfaces/index.md

 * **Live directory**: Where the ingest application writes files for the webapp to access.
-Notated as `{liveDir}` in the spec, this directory is usually `live/snow-surface-properties`, with the exception of SWE point data which goes to `live/snow-water-equivalent` directory instead.
+Notated as `{liveDir}` in the spec, this directory is usually `live/snow-surface-properties/`, with the exception of SWE point data which goes to `live/snow-water-equivalent/` directory instead.

-* **Water year**: An annual period that corresponds with regional precipitation patterns rather than the start and end of the calendar year.
-Each Super Region's water year can be different (e.g. the Western US water year starts on October 1), and this info is passed by the supercomputer as metadata.

 ## Specifications